 After a tragic accident, Phillip (Bryan Cranston) was left without the ability to move or feel anything below his neck.
-He has full control of both his head and his face, but that is it.
-Fortunately, Phillip is incredibly wealthy and has Yvonne (Nicole Kidman), his loyal friend, at his side.
-She cannot, however, be at his side 24/7 so the two look to hire a life auxiliary to take care of Phillip.
+He has full control of both his head and his face, but that is about it.
+Fortunately, Phillip is incredibly wealthy and he has his loyal friend Yvonne (Nicole Kidman) at his side.
+She cannot, be at his side 24/7, however, so the two look to hire a life auxiliary to take care of Phillip.
 Whoever is hired will need to transport Phillip from bed to chair, transport him from chair to bed, feed him, change his clothes, bathe him, and even change his catheter.
-Most importantly, whoever is hired will need to be available 24/7.
-It is not an easy job, but Phillip will pay a good price for it.
+Most importantly, whoever is hired will need to be available 24/7, which will mean they need to live in Philip’s luxurious apartment.
+It is not an easy job, but it has its perks and Phillip will pay a good price for it.

 Dell (Kevin Hart) is an ex-convict who is trying to find honest work so that he can redeem himself in the eyes of his ex-girlfriend and son.
-He finds himself in an interview with Phillip and Yvonne, as they try to determine if he is qualified for the position.
-Dell has never done anything like this before and yet, while Yvonne thinks Dell is a terrible choice, Phillip instantly takes a liking to him.
-Dell is not a huge fan of the job, but it is honest work and he is a huge fan of the pay.
-Unfortunately, Yvonne establishes a three-strike policy (that Phillip agreed to).
+He finds himself in an interview with Phillip and Yvonne.
+However, Dell has never done anything like this before, and while Yvonne thinks Dell is a terrible choice, Phillip instantly takes a liking to him.
+In an effort to make Dell’s job only a temporary one, Yvonne establishes a three-strike policy, and Phillip agrees to it.
 Should Dell make three mistakes, he will be fired.
-He is severely unqualified, but (for his family) he will try to make the most of this opportunity.
+He is severely unqualified, but for his family, he will try to make the most of the opportunity set before him.

 The Pros & Cons